 “There’s definitely another gear he can get to,” McDavid said.
 “He’s such a big, powerful man, and as you play more games you start to figure the game out a little better, you start to understand where the danger spots are on the ice and how you can get lost.
 There’s definitely a thinking side to the game where Jesse can take another step.
 That will come with time.”

 How and when the timeline McDavid refers to will work out for Puljujarvi, I don’t know.
 Neither do you.
-The thing is, looking at the player we’re seeing now as opposed to the teenager who was rushed along and misplayed before going home to Karpat to figure things out, it’s a matter of when, not if.
+The thing is, looking at the player we’re seeing now compared to the teenager who was rushed along and too often misplayed before going home to Karpat to figure things out, it’s a matter of when, not if.

 Previously by Robin Brownlee